3lpsy/Scorpion/README.md

 - Generate a standard unobfuscated HTTP Grunt hosted at /default.exe
 - Generate a simple hosted HTA to download and trigger HTTP grunt at /default.hta
 - Build and Obfuscate 20-30 SMB Grunt Binary and host them at /{someid}.exe
+- Convert Obfuscated SMB Grunt Binaries to shellcode via donut and host them at /{someid}.bin
+- Generate Windows Service Exe Binaries for the SMB Grunts that load the obfuscated grunts via reflection.

 Assuming you've just setup the Covenant server, you can can run the following: